Skip to main content

 Published: March 20, 2026

-AI e-commerce personalization is the use of real-time behavioral data, machine learning, and AI agents to adapt the shopping experience to each individual visitor.
-It covers product recommendations, intelligent search, homepage content, category page ranking, and post-purchase email flows.
+AI e-commerce personalization is the use of real-time behavioral data, machine learning, and AI agents to adapt the shopping experience to each individual visitor — covering product recommendations, intelligent search, homepage content, category page ranking, and post-purchase email flows.
+According to McKinsey, companies excelling at personalization generate 40% more revenue than average competitors, and 71% of consumers now expect personalized experiences.

-This guide covers what it is, how the technology works, the four types every store should implement, and how leading brands use it today.
+This guide covers what AI e-commerce personalization is, how the technology works, the four types every store should implement, how to measure it, and how leading brands use it today.

 What is e-commerce personalization?